LoRyder1/LoRyder1.github.io/unit1_projects/UnderstandingDependencies.md

  - *efferent coupling* is a metric that measures the number of data types a class knows about.
 A large efferent coupling can indicate that a class is unfocused.
 It may also indicate brittleness, since it depends on the stability of all the types to which it is coupled.

+**Cohesion**

+  cohesion refers to the degree to which the elements of a module belong together.
+So, cohesion measures the strength of a relationship between the functionality within a given module.

+  Modules with high cohesion tend to be preferable because high cohesion is associated with *robustness*, *reliability*, *reusability*, and *understandability*.
+Low cohesion is usually associated with undesirable traits such as being difficult to maintain, test, reuse, or even understand.

+  High cohesion is associated with loose coupling.
+It comes down to finding a balance and finding the characteristics of "good" programming practices that reduce maintenance and modification costs.